2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 ![BTC204](assets/fr/084.webp)

 Nevertheless, there are risks to personal security.
 The main danger lies in the fact that, during the exchange, the counterparty will know that you are holding a large sum of money, either in cash or in bitcoins.
 This information can attract the attention of malicious persons.
 Indeed, it's generally advisable to be discreet about your bitcoin holdings.
 This advice could also be applied to cash.
-However, when exchanging in person, it's inevitable that you'll reveal you own bitcoins, and this may attract unwelcome attention.
+However, when exchanging in person, it's inevitable that you'll reveal your own bitcoins, and this may attract unwelcome attention.

 ![BTC204](assets/fr/085.webp)